 Estimated total annual program funding: $2,250,000

-Awards will be distributed among all eligible institutions based on a formula calculation using data supplied by applicants in the NAT Program Specific Data Forms.
+Awards will be distributed among all eligible institutions based on a formula calculation using data supplied by applicants in the ANE Program Specific Data Forms.

 Who Can Apply